 NET INVESTMENT INCOME TAX (NIIT)

-In addition to income tax, individual taxpayers with modified adjusted gross income (MAGI) of more than $200,000 per year ($250,000 if married filing joint; $125,000 if married filing separately) may be subject to net investment income tax.
+In addition to income tax, individual taxpayers with MAGI of more than $200,000 per year ($250,000 if married filing joint; $125,000 if married filing separately) may be subject to net investment income tax.
 NIIT equals 3.8% of the lesser of (a) net investment income or (b) the amount by which MAGI exceeds the applicable threshold.
-Net investment income includes interest, dividends, capital gains, rental income (unless derived from ordinary business activities), and passive activities, less deductions properly allocated to net investment income.
+Net investment income includes interest, dividends, capital gains, rental income (unless derived from ordinary business activities) and passive activities, less deductions properly allocated to net investment income.

 - Consider electing installment sale treatment so that gains are spread over a number of years.
 By spreading the income over multiple years, current year net investment income and MAGI may be reduced to minimize or eliminate the 3.8% tax for the current and future tax years.